JL0515-440/Home_Lab_Project/README.md

 ```bash
 Nmap -A (IP address that we tracked)
 ```
-After clicking enter a message just popped out saying this:
+After clicking enter a message will pop out saying this:

 ![Screenshot 2025-03-26 200724](https://github.com/user-attachments/assets/65e66ca7-c2e1-47da-8737-ec9e1b542d58)
 (The one drawing in blue is Ubuntu's VM IP address)<br/>